Pakistan Armed Forces: China

 China's relationship with Pakistan holds great importance for both countries in terms of common interest and geopolitical strategy.
 The alliance was initially formed to counter the regional influence and military threat posed by India and the Soviet Union.
-In recent years, with the strategic cooperation between the United States and India has deepened further, China and Pakistan have signed several military cooperation agreements.
+In recent years, with the strategic co-operation between the United States and India has deepened further, China and Pakistan have signed several military co-operation agreements.